1st Battalion 22nd Infantry

 Elmore Nelson's discharge from the US Army,

-signed by his Company Commander, William Wassell
+signed by his Company Commander, William H. Wassell

 1st Lieutenant commanding Company H 22d Infantry